steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

   Decoding completed!
 Total transmissions: 5

-Here we observe that everytime a packet is received, the previously mentioned information is printed.
+Here we observe that everytime a packet is received, the previously mentioned information is printed for each receiver.
 For the ``input_symbols_coefficients`` output, ``C:`` indicates that we have a received a *coded* packet with the given coding vector.
-In this output, the first given coded packet (CP) is:
-:math:`CP_1 = p_2 + p_4`.
+In this output, the first given coded packet (CP) is: :math:`CP_1 = p_1 + p_2`.

-.. note:: Normally the ``rlnc_encoder`` type (based on the ``full_rlnc_encoder``), would have generated packets in a systematic way, but here we set that feature off in the ``KodoSimulation`` class constructor, through the encoder API ``m_encoder->set_systematic_off()``.
-Also, normally the encoder starts with the same seed in every run but have also changed that too in the constructor with ``m_encoder->seed(time(0))``.
+.. note:: Normally the ``rlnc_encoder`` type (based on the ``full_rlnc_encoder``), would have generated packets in a systematic way, but here we set that feature off in the ``BroadcastRlnc`` class constructor, through the encoder API ``m_encoder->set_systematic_off()``.
+Also, normally the encoder starts with the same seed in every run but we have also changed that too in the constructor with ``m_encoder->seed((uint32_t)time(0))``.
    So, we proceed with this example to explain the simulation, but you will obtain another result in your runs.
 However, the results obtained with this example apply in general.

 After the input symbols have been checked, the decoder trace shows the ``decoder_state``.
 This is the current decoding matrix in an equivalent row echelon form.
-Given that we have received :math:`p_2 + p_4`, we put them in the second row because the pivot for :math:`p_2` is there.
-Also, we can argue that the pivot for :math:`p_1` is in first row and so on.
-The second received coded packet is :math:`CP_2 = p_4`.
-Notice that when we print the decoder state again, we have changed the equation of the second row because with the current information we can calculate :math:`p_2 = CP_1 + CP_2` (remember we are in modulo-2 arithmetic).
-However, we still keep these values as "coded" (``C:``), because we need to receive the complete generation to guarantee full decoding.
+Given that we have received :math:`p_1 + p_2`, we put them in the first row because the pivot for :math:`p_1` is there.
+Also, we can argue that the pivot for :math:`p_2` is in the second row and so on.
+The second received coded packet is :math:`CP_2 = p_2 + p_4`.
+Notice that when we print the decoder state again, we have changed the equation of the second row because with the current information we can calculate
+:math:`CP_{1,new} = CP_1 + CP_2 = p_1 + p_4` (remember we are in modulo-2
+arithmetic).
+We keep these values as "coded" (``C:``), because we need to receive the complete generation to guarantee full decoding.
 Packet reception continues until we have :math:`g` linearly independent (l.i.) coded packets.

-You can also see there two more types of symbols indicators. ``?:`` indicates that the corresponding pivot packet has not been *seen* by the decoder.
+You can also see two more types of symbols indicators. ``?:`` indicates that the corresponding pivot packet has not been *seen* by the decoder.
 Seeing packet :math:`k` means that we are able to compute :math:`p_k
 + \sum_{l > k} \alpha_l p_l`, i.e. to be able to compute :math:`p_k` plus a
 combinations of packets of indexes greater than :math:`k`.
-Even though it seems simple and unrelated, the concept of seeing a packet will prove to be useful in future examples.
+A seen packet helps to reduce the numbers of operations required for decoding.
 Finally, ``U:`` indicates that the packet is uncoded, normally you will see this when the complete generation is decoded.

 At the end, we see that decoding was performed after 5 transmissions.
 There are two reasons for this to occur.
 First, no linearly dependent (l.d.)